shotastage/pinna-serveur-fallback/README.md

 PINNA is global music mapping application or integrated musicological analysis platform mode with Django on Python.
 It provides sophisticated UI and efficient colossal data management for musicological analysis.
 It includes a set of experimental tools for solving issues that current music have and evolving music itself.

+# AICA Voice Kit Service

+AICA is initially introduced on 2018/1.
+It is voice UI platform that provides musical synth or wave analysis features for smart speaker that is specialized for musicians.
+PINNA includes this service and provides basic feature such as judging chord and automatic memorizing notes.

 # 🎸  Technologies
 ![Technologies](./docs/assets/technologies.png)